 Bonded abrasives are those that are made into grinding wheels, cut off wheels, segments, cones, and other such forms or “bonded” types used for many aspects of woodworking and metal finishing or cutting applications.
 Bonded abrasives are usually used with a drill or rotary tool.
 The idea for bonding abrasive material, whether natural or synthetic, together is so the grain bits hold together to give a hard material for the goals of cutting or grinding.

 Coated abrasives are metals that can be used likewise to bonded abrasives.
 Free and closed coat are the two types of abrasive layers.
 In an open coat abrasive, 50% or 75% of the cover is coated with abrasive grain.
-These grains incorporate materials such as corundum, garnet, silicon carbide, light brownish aluminum oxide, heat handled aluminum oxide, zirconia lumina, and ceramic alumina.
+These grains incorporate materials such as corundum, garnet, silicon carbide, light brownish aluminum oxide, heat handled aluminum oxide, zirconia alumina, and ceramic alumina.

 Abrasive backing varieties are paper, fabric, film, or fiber.
 The coated abrasive structure consists of backing, adhesive, and metals.
 The minerals or grains are typically adhered to the backing and most frequently include both a make and size coat.
 A make coat is utilized to the backing then the metal or grain is employed, accompanied by a size coat of adhesive.